Beautiful skin exercise, youthful skin, glowing skin

 Another good one is open your eyes and mouth as wide as you can, and then screw both eyes and mouth into a tight ball.
 Repeat a few times – at least 10 times.

-The facial exercises do not only tone up the face, they drain the lymphatics, therefore, draining the toxins from the skin.
+Facial exercises do not only tone up your face, but they also drain the lymphatics, therefore, draining the toxins from the skin.

 Get onto YouTube – there are so many 10-minute fat burning exercises to choose from which will get your blood flowing, but will also have the added side effect of toning your body!
 Just be careful to not choose something which could injure you – this also includes yoga.